exceptionless/Website/content/news/2016/2016-04-04-exceptionless-v3-3-0-now-with-even-more-awesome.md

 ### Manual Stacking

-We introduced <a href="/custom-event-stacking-in-exceptionless/" target="_blank">custom event stacking</a> a few weeks ago, and <a href="https://github.com/adamzolotarev" target="_blank">@adamzolotarev</a> has added the ability to specify a manual stacking key on the client side with this release.
+We introduced [custom event stacking](/docs/manual-stacking) a few weeks ago, and <a href="https://github.com/adamzolotarev" target="_blank">@adamzolotarev</a> has added the ability to specify a manual stacking key on the client side with this release.
 Thanks Adam!

 ### Discard events created from bots